My First Kiss: Background and composition

 "My First Kiss" was written by Sean Foreman and Nathaniel Motte alongside Dr. Luke and Benny Blanco.
 The song was produced by Dr. Luke and Benny Blanco with vocal editing done by Emily Wright.
 While being interviewed by MTV, Foreman explained the song's inspiration: "The song is about a girl you really like, and the story line of going through your first kiss with a girl to exploring further parts of the relationship."
 While composing the song, Foreman and Motte decided that they needed to add a female to the song.
-Kesha, who had worked with Blanco and Luke, was asked to participate in the song and later came into the studio to contribute her lines.
+Kesha, who had worked with Blanco and Luke, was asked to participate in the song and later came into the studio to contribute her lines (the two had previously collaborated on Kesha's single Blah Blah Blah earlier that year).

 "My First Kiss" is an upbeat dominant electropop song that incorporates elements of power pop.
 The song features elements of "electro bleeps" and a brief snippets of "beatbox sounds".
 Present throughout the song, are sounds of kissing noises in between verses.
 According to sheet music published at Musicnotes, the song is written in common time with a moderate beat rate of 138 beats per minute.
 The song is written in the key of E minor and the vocal range in the song spans from the note of E3 to the note of B4.
 According to Sara D Anderson of AOL Radio, Kesha plays the role of a boy's first crush "who decides to not let him go past first base: 'She don't wanna give it up / Baby I can get it up / If I had it my way / Hey!
 I'll make you say.'"